huggingface/huggingface_hub/docs/adding-a-library.md

 However, this is not always the case.
 You may choose to have a more flexible approach without sticking to a specific file schema.
 This is what the authors of AllenNLP chose to do for instance.
-In that case `snapshot_download` comes in handy: it downloads a whole snapshot of a repo's files at the specified revision.
+In that case `snapshot_download` comes in handy: it downloads a whole snapshot of a repo's files at the specified revision, without having to have git or git-lfs installed.
 All files are nested inside a folder in order to keep their actual filename relative to that folder.

 This is similar to what you would obtain if you were to clone the repository yourself - however, this does not